 1. For purposes of this policy, "Sexual misconduct" is any sexual conduct which arises from the work of the Diocese, involves a Diocesan Worker, Diocesan volunteer, or Religious, and another individual, and which constitutes either unlawful activity, sexual harassment, or activity contrary to Catholic moral teachings or canon law.
-Sexual Misconduct also includes possession of child pornography and youth peer sexual harassment.
+Sexual Misconduct also includes possession of child pornography, also known as child sexual abuse material, and youth peer sexual harassment.